DanielleMusai/EX3/README.md

 ---
 ### *Links*
 ---
-in order to umplement the shortestpath algorithem we based on the Dijkstra's algorithm: more infurmation about Dijkstra's algorithm:
+in order to implement the shortestpath algorithem we based on the Dijkstra's algorithm: more infurmation about Dijkstra's algorithm:
 https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm
 https://www.youtube.com/watch?v=pVfj6mxhdMw